 The city’s Winter Event Response Map provides information on the progress of snow and ice response efforts in the City of Bellevue during winter weather conditions.
-This map, currently in beta testing, uses data from GPS technology attached to the city winter response fleet (snowplow, sander, deicer, etc.) to determine if a road was recently serviced.
+This map uses data from GPS technology attached to the city winter response fleet (snowplow, sander, deicer, etc.) to determine if a road was recently serviced.

 What does serviced mean?
 Why is the map showing a section of the roadway that is serviced, but there is still snow or ice on the road, or only one side of the road is serviced?